Element-Saving Hexahedral 3-Refinement Templates: Introduction

 This article introduces a novel 3-refinement approach that transforms a general adaptive grid into a conforming grid using only a moderately-balanced condition, slightly stronger than the weakly-balanced condition but substantially more relaxed than prior 3-refinement requirements.
 The key operation is to recursively apply local refinements to grid cells to isolate and reduce complex configurations to simpler cases, all of which are covered by a set of fundamental templates.
 As for implementation, two variants are proposed: a fast vertex-based version and a comprehensive edge-based version that trades computational speed for further element reduction.
 These two approaches reduce final hex element counts by several multiples compared to existing 3-refinement methods while preserving mesh quality and ensuring all hex elements remain convex polyhedra.
 Furthermore, they achieve competitive performance relative to state-of-the-art 2-refinement techniques, attaining lower Hausdorff ratios with marginally fewer elements.

 The remainder of this paper is organized as follows.
 Section \ref{sec:refinementConditions} reviews the refinement conditions employed in prior 3-refinement methods and demonstrates how their templates yield conforming hex meshes.
 Section \ref{sec:fast256VertexBasedTemplates} presents the first contribution: a fast, vertex-tree-depth-based template replacement strategy.
 Section \ref{sec:comprehensive4096EdgeBasedTemplates} introduces the second contribution: a comprehensive but computationally more intensive edge-tree-depth-based template replacement approach with a greedy algorithm for improved element reduction.
 Section \ref{sec:resultsAndApplications} provides extensive experimental validation using the dataset from \cite{gao2019feature}.
 Finally, Section \ref{sec:conclusionAndFutureWork} concludes with a summary of contributions and directions for future research.
-To ensure reproducibility, the reference implementation is provided in the attachment, and will be publicly released upon acceptance.